Explicit Deligne pairing: The case of schemes over a general base

 where $N_{X/S}$ is the norm of $f$ (see Definition \ref{norm}).
 Moreover $\delta_f$ is natural with respect to base change in the following sense: for a base change diagram as in axiom $(1)$ we have a commutative diagram:

 where the vertical isomorphisms are given respectively by $\alpha_{f,g}$ and thanks to the properties of the norm. \end{enumerate} \end{definition} We have to show that if a Deligne pairing exists, then it is unique.
 Roughly speaking we will show that any two pairings $(\left< \,\;,\;,\ldots,\;\right>^i,\alpha^i,\beta^i,\gamma^i,\delta^i)$, with $i=1,2$, satisfying the axioms of definition \ref{axiom_deligne} are related by natural transformation of functors that respects all the data.
 We will work by induction on the relative dimension of the morphism $f$.
-Note that we cannot use straight away property $(2)$ to pass from relative dimension $n$ to $n-1$, since the whole construction will depend on the choice of the relative divisor $D$, but we want our constructions to be natural in a functorial way.
-Let's describe a general well known procedure to reduce the relative dimension of $f$ without any particular choice of divisors.
+Note that we cannot use straight away property $(2)$ to pass from relative dimension $n$ to $n-1$, since the whole construction would depend on the choice of a relative divisor $D$, whereas we want our constructions to be natural in a functorial way.
+So, let's describe a general well known procedure to reduce the relative dimension of $f$ by using a canonical choice of a relative Cartier divisor.
 It is called \emph{universal extension}.

 Let $f\in\mathcal F^n(X,S)$ and let $\mathscr L$ be an invertible sheaf on $X$.
-We assume that $\mathscr L$ is \emph{sufficiently ample (with respect to $f$)}, i.e. that the following properties are satisfied: $\mathscr L$ is very ample (with respect to $f$) and $R^i f_\ast\mathscr L=0$ for $i>0$. \begin{remark} The following properties hold for sufficient ampleness: \begin{itemize} \item[\sbt] It is preserved after base change. \item[\sbt] If $f\in\mathcal F^n(X,S)$ and $\mathscr L$ is sufficiently ample on $X$, then $f_\ast \mathscr L$ is a locally free sheaf on $S$. \item[\sbt] If $\mathscr L_0$ is an invertible sheaf on $X$, then there exists a sufficiently ample $\mathscr L$ such that $\mathscr L_0\otimes \mathscr L$ is sufficiently ample.
+We assume that $\mathscr L$ is \emph{sufficiently ample with respect to $f$}, i.e. that the following properties are satisfied: $\mathscr L$ is very ample with respect to $f$ and $R^i f_\ast\mathscr L=0$ for $i>0$. \begin{remark} The following properties hold for sufficient ampleness: \begin{itemize} \item[\sbt] It is preserved after base change. \item[\sbt] If $f\in\mathcal F^n(X,S)$ and $\mathscr L$ is sufficiently ample on $X$, then $f_\ast \mathscr L$ is a locally free sheaf on $S$. \item[\sbt] If $\mathscr L_0$ is an invertible sheaf on $X$, then there exists a sufficiently ample $\mathscr L$ such that $\mathscr L_0\otimes \mathscr L$ is sufficiently ample.
 In particular we can always find on $X$ a sufficiently ample invertible sheaf. \end{itemize} \end{remark} Put $\mathscr M=(f_\ast\mathscr L)^{\vee}$ and let $\mathbb P:=\mathbb P_S(\mathscr M)$ be the projective vector bundle associated to $\mathscr M$, over $S$.
 Then we obtain the following base change diagram:

 Consider now the invertible sheaf $\mathscr L_f:=p_1^\ast\mathscr O_\mathbb P(1)\otimes p_2^\ast\mathscr L$ on $\mathbb X$.
 We want to construct a \emph{canonical global section} $\sigma$ of $\mathscr L_f$.
 It is enough to find a canonical non-zero element in $\mathscr L^{-1}_f$, because if $\phi\in\Hom(\mathscr O_X,\mathscr L_f)=\mathscr L^{-1}_f$ then we put $\sigma:=\phi_X(1)$.
 First of all we construct a surjective canonical morphism